mrbinky3000/responsive_carousel/README.md

 ####infinite (boolean)
 Set this to true to have infinite scrolling.
 This means when you reach the ends of carousel, the carousel starts over again.
 Hint: Combine infinite with toggleSlideShow() to have an infinite slide show.
 See [Example 3](http://matthewtoledo.com/creations/responsive-carousel/example/example-3.html "Example 2") and [Example 4](http://matthewtoledo.com/creations/responsive-carousel/example/example-4.html "Example 4")

+####delta
+A force-multiplier for dragging slides, like a lever.
+The larger the number, the faster your slider will slide to the left or right when dragging.

 ## Methods